GHIaayush/Phylogenetic-Tree/README.md

 # Phylogenetic-Tree
-It constructs a phylogenetic tree from a starting from the genome sequences of a set of organisms.
+It constructs a phylogenetic tree starting from the genome sequences from a set of the organism